Cannabidiol Pain Relief

-While CBD’s pain-relief mechanisms are not yet fully understood, CBD is currently regarded as one of the safest cannabinoids and it has been shown to be effective against a number of cancer-related pains in numerous clinical trials.
+While CBD’s pain-relief mechanisms are not yet fully understood, CBD is currently regarded as one of the potentially safest cannabinoids and it has been shown to possibly be effective against a number of cancer-related pains in numerous clinical trials.

 Cannabidiol Pain Relief PubMed Articles

 A double-blind, randomized, placebo-controlled, parallel-group study of THC/CBD oromucosal spray in combination with the existing treatment regimen, in the relief of central neuropathic pain in patients with multiple sclerosis.

 An open-label extension study to investigate the long-term safety and tolerability of THC/CBD oromucosal spray and oromucosal THC spray in patients with terminal cancer-related pain refractory to strong opioid analgesics.

 Multicenter, double-blind, randomized, placebo-controlled, parallel-group study of the efficacy, safety, and tolerability of THC:CBD extract and THC extract in patients with intractable cancer-related pain.